chew-z/web_search/README.md

 - Select cost-effective models based on complexity
 - Choose appropriate reasoning effort levels
 - Use single, sequential, or parallel search strategies
+- Remember and use response IDs for conversation continuity

 ### Example Response